 John Linsley Hood preamp designs

-A web-page by Geoff Moss, covers JLH's interest in Modular Pre-Amplifier Design (reproducing the Wireless World article, July 1969), contemporary to the simple class A power amp design, published in April of that year (circuit diagram).
+A zip-file of data on JLHs' Modular Pre-Amplifier Design (Wireless World article, July 1969), contemporary to the simple class A power amp design published in April of that year (circuit diagram) is available on request.

 This configuration explored the possibilities utilising low-level Darlington transistors to create inverting high input impedance, high gain, low noise and low distortion building blocks.
 Other 'flat' approaches included

 and a low distortion oscillator.

 In the same article, attention was paid to other configurations.

 The 75W Powertran kit used a 'Liniac' preamp with a 'mode' switch and switched range tone control with variable slope high filter and switched low filter (PDF available).
 A later 'Deluxe' version made construction easier with plug-in boards, the power amp used being similar to the improved HiFi News and Record Review (1972?) version and incorporated other improvements like a headphone socket.
 Heatsinking was limited and some had problems with assembly which could result in accidental gross shorts.
 Although flexible, with in excess of 25 switch contacts per channel mechanical noise could be problematic, as could mains borne interference despite a steel enclosure and screened mains transformer, notwithstanding the optimistic output rating which had not been intended as a continuous one.
 If these designs (or others) are being built today it is recommended that the DIN connector convention be abandoned, RCA phono connectors being substituted instead.